IntelLabs/t2sp/README.md

   Loop flattening, removal, unrolling, vectorization

 # Tutorials

+A 10-minute video `intro.mp4`, located at the root of the repository, introduces the basic concept of T2SP.

 We have a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at Intel FPGA DevCloud.
 A compiler binary is also there, and all dependencies have been installed, so you may start using the programming environment immediately.